MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### Why aren't external groups supported in Native Mode?

 Because Viva Engage external groups aren't compatible with Azure B2B, guests in external groups in Viva Engage aren't associated with an account in Azure Active Directory for your Microsoft 365 tenant.
-As a result, Viva Engage's current model of external groups can't be supported in Native Mode.
-Viva Engage does expect to add support for Azure B2B guests in Native Mode, so we do expect to support adding guests to groups in Viva Engage in the future.

 - *What should I do about my external groups?*
   The downloadable Alignment Report provides information about the use of external groups within your enterprise network so that you can determine the best path forward for your organization.
 Many organizations already block the ability to create external groups in their network—those companies won't be affected by this change.
-If your company makes extensive use of external groups, you may consider delaying your move to Native Mode.

   If your network does have external groups, we recommend you use the downloadable Alignment Report to see whether there are any external guests in the group, whether those guests have had any recent activity, as well as whether the group itself has had any recent activity.
 You can assess what actions to take on the group.
 On one hand, if the group has no external members, but has had recent activity by internal members, then you may opt to let the Tool make that group an internal only group.
 On the other hand, if you find the group has external members, but the group itself hasn't had any activity at all for some time, you may decide to delete the group before running the Tool.